Recite Me Logo Easy Read and Translation

 Dr David Vickers, Medical Director, Cambridgeshire Community Services NHS Trust, explained:

-“When the time comes, I’d strongly encourage anyone who’s invited to take up the autumn booster to do so as quickly as possible as this will help to maximise your protection this winter.
+“I’d strongly encourage anyone who is invited to take up the autumn booster to do so as quickly as possible as this will help to maximise your protection this winter.
+Please book an appointment online via the National Booking Service or by ringing 119 free of charge as walk-ins are not currently available for autumn boosters.

 End